dhruvkb/resume/README.md

 Hello!
 I am [Dhruv Bhanushali](https://dhruvkb.github.io/), an engineering graduate from the Indian Institute of Technology, Roorkee.
-I am a software developer and technical writer, based on the time of day and the phase of the moon.
+I am a software developer and technical writer among many other things, based on the time of day and the phase of the moon.

 These here are my résumés and the
 <img src="readme_assets/latex.png" height="16">